 It’s all about the onsight.
 We have no idea what’s going to happen next—will there be a safe stance to plug gear?
 Are we going to bail at the crux or push forward with great pride, strength or stubbornness?
 Maybe we’ll have to build a bivy for a little while and wait out the weather.
 Sometimes a guidebook is handy, and it’s good to know what’s coming next.
 But this isn’t a rock climb.
 This is life.
 Sometimes you fall, but sometimes you send.

-And life is so full of wonder, and so full of everything at once.
+Life is just one of those things that, because it is so full of change, it is full of wonder as well.
 Here’s to the next chapter, and everything else in between.
-And Natal, the next pitch is all yours.
+Natal, the next pitch is all yours.

 Cover photograph courtesy of Jordan Erenrich.